-The premise of the week long trip was to highlight three main curry dishes that are very popular here in the UK.
-Jalfrezi, chicken tikka masala, and Vindaloo.
+The premise of the week-long trip was to highlight three main curry dishes that are very popular here in the UK.
+Jalfrezi, Chicken Tikka Masala, and Vindaloo.
 We would be looking at the specific area, history, culture and cooking the original recipe with local chefs.
-Then on our return to the UK we would then travel to 3 key places that are famous for these dishes.
-Apparently chicken tikka masala was invented in Glasgow; Newcastle is the hot spot for Vindaloo and Brick Lane for jalfrezi.
+Then on our return to the UK, we would then travel to 3 key places famous for these dishes.
+Apparently, chicken tikka masala was invented in Glasgow; Newcastle is the hot spot for Vindaloo and Brick Lane for jalfrezi.

 So it was a late pick up to Heathrow terminal 3.
-There I met up with Christina (director) Rhian (assistant producer) Geraint (cameraman) and soundman Rich from my Israel and Namibian trips.
-We were to fly overnight to Delhi some 8 hours.
-After checking in and sorting all the camera and sound kit, it was pretty much let’s get on the plane, apart from a swift pint.
+There I met up with Christina (director), Rhian (assistant producer), Geraint (cameraman) and soundman Rich from my Israel and Namibian trips.
+We were to fly overnight to Delhi, some 8 hours.
+So after checking in and sorting all the camera and sound kit, it was pretty much let’s get on the plane, apart from a swift pint.

 Jet Airways (yes, I have never heard of them) were pretty good.
-Newish plane, lovely staff and they were very attentive.
+The newish plane, lovely staff and they were very attentive.
 Dinner was okay, straight to the point.
 The plane was full of a group of women cycling across India for a cancer charity.
-We did not all sit together due to the late booking (could not get visas in time) Reza was in his element being surrounded but said girls.
-Mind you he can talk and is very entertaining.
-Before long the lights were going out and we all settled down for a good kip.
-I slept reasonably well; in fact it was quite good, only being woken by a rather portly Indian gentleman with a chronic snoring problem.
+We did not all sit together due to the late booking (we could not get visas in time).
+Reza was in his element, being surrounded by said girls.
+Mind you, he can talk and is very entertaining.
+Before long, the lights were going out, and we all settled down for a good kip.
+I slept reasonably well; in fact, it was quite good, only being woken by a rather portly Indian gentleman with a chronic snoring problem.